promptfoo/promptfoo/examples/simple-test/README.md

-This example shows how you can set an expected value in vars.csv and emit a PASS/FAIL based on it:
+This example shows a YAML configuration with inline tests.

+Run the test suite with:

 ```
-promptfoo eval --prompts prompts.txt --vars vars.csv --providers openai:chat --output output.html
+promptfoo eval
 ```

+Note that you can edit the configuration to use a CSV test input instead.
+Set `tests: vars.csv` and try running it again.